dfiorino/dfiorino.github.io/_pages/sports-analytics.md

 ## SOTG Stats
 Ultimate frisbee has been a passion on mine since high school.
-I've leveaged that passion to further my technical skills by creating <strong>SOTG Stats</strong> - a media account to share my work on analyzing and visualizing ultimate frisbee data:
+I've leveraged that passion to further my technical skills by creating <strong>SOTG Stats</strong> - a media account to share my work on analyzing and visualizing ultimate frisbee data:
 <br>